mattermost/docs/source/deployment/push.rst

 The following options are available for securing your push notification service:

-- The system can be `configured to prevent the inclusion of message contents in push notifications <https://docs.mattermost.com/administration/config-settings.html#push-notification-contents>`_ and send only generic messages that a notification event took place.
+- The system can be `configured to prevent the inclusion of message contents and channel name in push notifications <https://docs.mattermost.com/administration/config-settings.html#push-notification-contents>`_ and send only generic messages that a notification event took place.
 Default server settings have message contents turned off.
 - Push notifications can also be disabled entirely depending on security requirements.
 Default server settings have push notifications disabled.
 - When using a privately-hosted MPNS, use encrypted TLS connections between MNPS and APNS, MPNS and GCM, MPNS and your Mattermost server.
 - When using Mattermost mobile apps in iTunes and Google Play, purchase an annual subcription to Mattermost Enterprise Edition E10 or higher, which offers a Hosted Push Notification Service (HPNS), offering: